maddielaw/FlashCards/README.md

 ## Description
 FlashCards is a terminal-based program meant to simulate working through a set of study flashcards on Javascript prototype methods.
 Users will be prompted with questions and 3 possible answers to choose from.
-They will be informed of incorrect or correct answers and given a percentage of correct answers at the end of the card deck.
+They will be informed of incorrect or correct answers and given a percentage of correct answers at the end of the card deck as well as how many minutes and seconds it took them to complete the deck.

 ## Technology Used
 JavaScript